King-Laboratory/scRNASeq-miRNASeq-and-TF-Network-Analysis/README.md

 ## Background

-RNA-Seq using high-throughput sequencing to characterize gene expression.
-Typical RNA-Seq experiments are as follows:
+Typical RNA-Seq experiments using high-throughput sequencing to characterize gene expression are as follows:
 + Bulk RNA-Seq - Characterization of messenger RNA (mRNA) expressed in bulk tissue(s) or cells.
 As more than 90% of RNA in cells are ribosomal RNA (rRNA), bulk RNA-Seq libraries deplete these rRNA using poly-A tail selection of rRNA depletion.
 + Small RNA-Seq - Characterization of mature microRNA products or other short RNAs, such as tRNA-dervied fragments, expressed in bulk tissue(s) or cells.
 + Single-Cell RNA-Seq (scRNA-Seq) - Characterization of messenger RNA (mRNA) expressed in single cells.